May 31st

 Commentary:

-When a lamp is lit to eradicate darkness, it will definitely light up the place.
-However, it also gives out dark black soot, as if, an indication of the darkness it consumed.
+When a lamp is lit to eradicate darkness, it will certainly light up the place.
+However, it also gives out dark black soot, as if an indication of the darkness it consumed.
 This metaphor is used to illustrate that just as one's food habits are, such will be the offspring born.
 The food one consumes regularly has a lot to say about his attitudes and tendencies.
 One's food habits dictate the temperament of not just himself, but his offspring as well!

-It is said in the Vedas, 'अन्नात् पुरुषः' (annāt puruṣaḥ) which means that the inert energy in the food transforms into living energy in the being.
+It is said in the Vedas, 'अन्नात् पुरुषः' (annāt puruṣaḥ) which means that the potential energy in the food transforms into living energy in the being.
 This is said in the Vedas again and again, 'अन्नाद्वै प्राणः' (annādvai prāṇaḥ).
 Because of food, the vital energies and bodily functions shall remain!
-When such is the case, it means - what one eats is directly what one is!!
+When such is the case, it means—what one eats is directly what one is!!
 It is not an indirect relationship.
-One's temperament and even predicaments are all influenced by the food one consumes.
-When one's attributes are in a certain way, when he makes progeny, they will be the very reflection of him.
-How can it be otherwise?!!

-Be mindful of your habits.
 As you sow, so shall you reap.
-As you eat, so is thy progeny.
+As you eat, so is your progeny.

 pada vigrahaH: